ABOUT DIETETIC INTERNSHIP

 - Further application information and requirements can be found under Application Information.

-The Dietetic Internship program offers location options in North Carolina (Asheville/Western NC, Hickory/Foothills Region, Charlotte Region) or South Carolina, in addition to the distance internship option.
+The Dietetic Internship program offers location options in North Carolina (Asheville/Western NC, Hickory/Foothills Region, Charlotte Region, and Eastern NC Region) or South Carolina, in addition to the distance internship option.

 Interns in the Distance Option complete the internship in their own geographic location outside of North and South Carolina.
 Distance interns are currently required to attend the orientation courses on the LR campus but will complete the supervised practice portion of their internship and the capstone course in their own geographic area.
 A personal computer and high speed internet access is required of all interns as didactic learning will be delivered via online modules, assignments and blogs outside of the interns supervised practice hours.
 The distance intern is responsible for securing preceptors and supervised practice facilities in their own geographic location.
 At this time, we can accept distance applications from all states and territories except Massachusetts, Puerto Rico, and Commonwealth of the Northern Mariana Islands (CNMI).
 For more information, please contact the Director of International & Special Projects.

 The Dietetic Internship is a post-baccalaureate program only at LR, and it does not alone lead to a graduate degree (although a number of interns do choose to complete their Master of Public Health (MPH) in concert with the DI program.
 Students earn 18 graduate credits upon completion of the dietetic internship, of which nine may be applied toward the Master of Public Health degree offered at Lenoir-Rhyne University.
 The remaining Master of Public Health degree courses are offered both on-site at our Asheville and Hickory campuses or online.

 Interns meet the following competencies specific to childhood and adolescent weight management: